owenzx/InstabilityAnalysis/README.md

 # Instructions

+The current code supports the calculation of decomposed variance metrics from standard evaluation numbers.

 1. Download the [NLI datasets](https://drive.google.com/file/d/1PbODxp4uEsZR_pYOKJSu96xB8rwsdklv/view?usp=sharing) and put it under the  `nli_data` folder in the root directory

 2. Organize the evaluation result of your model under the `models` directly in the same way as the `berts` (an example folder showing the result of BERT-base) folder, name of the folder representing the model type